-Now the original recipe was with veal schnitzels but as they are around $45/kg where I live I opted to go with pork schnitzels.
+Now the original recipe was with veal schnitzels but as they are around $75/kg where I live, so I opted to go with pork schnitzels.
 I actually get my butcher to make the schnitzels from pork fillets, he also pounds them for me, so I don't have to do that at home.
 The schnitzels are not crumbed.

 This recipe can be made in about 30 minutes if you are organised.
 It is a perfect mid week meal as when you are tired but need to feed yourself and your family, it is fast and easy to prepare.

-The recipe will be for 4, but you can easily add a 5th schnitzel like I do (as there are 5 of us), there is enough sauce for 5.
+The recipe will be for 4, but you can easily add a 5th or 6th schnitzel like I do (as there are 5 of us), there is enough sauce for 5-6 servings.

 With regards to spinach, if you are buying it loose, I actually get one large handful per person, as it wilts down so much.